-SABRENet also provides the backbone infrastructure for the 'GigCity' initiative.
-This initiative is intended to provide the private sector with affordable access to SABRENet.
-Within Salisbury, GigCity currently has a node at Technology Park in Mawson Lakes.74 Another node is set to be established at Edinburgh Parks as part of Stage 2 of the initiative.75
+ABITENEL also provides the Unitatione Infrustrum ture for the agEasy initiative.
+This initiative or intended to provide the involue sector with affordable argess to SABRENEL.
+Within alisaury, Englity currently has a node at Technology Park h Maktson Lakes.11 Another node it set to be established at